guiinow/guiinow/README.md

 </a>

 <hr>
-I'm currently Backend developer at [ClubPetro](https://www.clubpetro.com).
+I previously worked as a Backend Developer specializing in microservices, gRPC, NestJS, and PostgreSQL

 I was President at [Visão Jr](https://www.visaojr.com.br/).

-I worked as Scrum Master at [ClubPetro](https://www.clubpetro.com).
+I worked as Scrum Master for 1.6 year.

 I'm an undergrad student of **Computer Engineering - UFOP** based in João Monlevade.